 I think I might have been a little cruel this last week.
-I’ve been mercilessly teasing you with this Southwestern Steak Salad on some of my prior posts.
-It’s seriously delish.
+See, I’ve been mercilessly teasing you with this Southwestern Steak Salad on some of my prior posts.
+At least, anyway, I hope you’ve been building up an appetite for this salad. 🙂 It’s seriously delish.
 Seriously noteworthy.
 You’ll need to make this one; it has something for everyone.

+But for most people, the star here is going to be the steak.
+I suppose you could sub in chicken if you’d rather but this steak is to die for.
 The steak is from my post on Carne Asada Steak Tacos.
-That Carne is not your Momma’s Carne, or even your Mamás.
+That Carne is not your Momma’s Carne or even your Mamás.
 Sorry to all you lovely Moms out there on both sides of the border – but it has to be said!!

 That steak is kinda like Carne on steroids.
-But I hope if you made it, you made extra for this salad, although any great Mexican Style or Southwestern steak (or chicken) could go in this fantastic Southwestern Salad.
+But I hope if you made it, you made extra for this salad, although any great Mexican Style or Southwestern steak (or chicken) would still be fabulous in this Southwestern Style Salad.

 Southwestern Steak Salad